-And Not To Confuse You More, But You Can Also Upgrade Sealant To A Ceramic Coating For Even Greater Protection
+And Not To Confuse You More, But You Can Also Upgrade Sealant To A Ceramic Coating or Paint Protection Film For Even Greater Protection

 Over time, wax will break down and require more coatings (about every 3 months).
 Ceramic Pro is not a paint protection, wax or sealant that will wash away or break down over time.
 Scientifically speaking, it is a nano-ceramic coating that forms a permanent adhesion to the paint and can only be removed through abrasion – NO chemical can dissolve the coating.

 Paint Protection Film, what many also call clear bras, are extremely durable, can be removed and replaced, provide excellent rock chip protection and self healing effects.
 Xpel PFF is the industry’s first self healing paint protection film.
 Unlike other films, our paint protection films provide ultimate self-healing effects for a chip free bumper, scratch free hood, mirror caps, headlights, fog lamps and more.